 Unlike some cities, Des Moines isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Des Moines are a mix of both white- and blue-collar jobs.
 Overall, Des Moines is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Des Moines who work in office and administrative support (13.26%), sales jobs (9.92%), and management occupations (7.42%).

 Also of interest is that Des Moines has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Des Moines is somewhat higher than in the average US city of 21.84%: 26.69% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Des Moines who are college-educated is somewhat higher than the average US community of 21.84%: 26.69% of adults in Des Moines have at least a bachelor's degree.

 The per capita income in Des Moines in 2018 was $28,554, which is middle income relative to Iowa and the nation.
 This equates to an annual income of $114,216 for a family of four.
 However, Des Moines contains both very wealthy and poor people as well.